Projected gradient methods for nonconvex and stochastic smooth optimization: new complexities and auto-conditioned stepsizes: Introduction

 where $X \subseteq \bbr^n$ is a convex compact set with diameter $D_X := \max_{x, y\in X}\|x-y\|$, and $f:X\rightarrow \mathbb{R}$ is a continuously differentiable but possibly nonconvex function.
 Let $x^*$ denote one minimizer of \eqref{main_prob} and assume $f$ is smooth with Lipschitz continuous gradient, i.e., for some $L \geq 0$,

 It indicates that $L$ is the upper curvature bound such that

 Additionally, we assume that $f$ is weakly convex with a lower curvature parameter $l \in [0, L]$, i.e.,

-It is easy to see that $f$ is a convex function when $l = 0$.
+It is easy to see that $f$ is a convex function {on $X$} when $l = 0$.
 Incorporating the lower curvature parameter $l$ enables a unified treatment for both convex and nonconvex problems.
 This unified approach is particularly valuable for solving real-world nonlinear programming problems.
 For instance, many general nonconvex objective functions exhibit local convexity, and a unified treatment allows the algorithm to leverage this local convexity structure.
-Moreover, in black-box settings where the convexity of the objective function is typically unknown, a unified approach helps address such structural ambiguity effectively.
+Moreover{Additionally}, in black-box settings where the convexity of the objective function is typically unknown, a unified approach helps address such structural ambiguity effectively. {Moreover, many smooth optimization problems arising from machine learning and data science applications can have much larger upper curvature than lower curvature, such as the nonconvex quadratic program, $\min_x~\tfrac{1}{2} x^\top A x + c^\top x$, where $\lambda_{\max}(A) > -\lambda_{\min} (A) \geq 0$.
+Another prominent example is the minimization of a smooth convex loss with a weakly convex regularizer, such as smoothly clipped absolute deviation (SCAD) and minimax concave penalty (MCP).
+In such settings, leveraging the lower-curvature information allows us to design more efficient optimization algorithms.}